Everything You Need to Know About Voting by Mail

 But like everything else voting-related, the rules for absentee voting vary state by state.

 Some states allow anyone to vote absentee and do not require a reason.
-Other states require specific reasons for requesting an absentee ballot — for instance, that you will be absent from the county on election day or are required to work a shift of 10 hours or more that conflicts with polling hours.
+Other states have very specific absentee voting requirements.
+An example of a specific requirement for mail-in voting would be that you will be absent from the county on election day or are required to work a shift of 10 hours or more that conflicts with polling hours.
+Other states are automatically mailing absentee ballots to every single registered voter.

 Check my state’s absentee ballot rules